pixelpassion/drf-saas-starter/docs/apps.rst

 Integrated apps
 ===============

-django-saas-starter ships with some apps.
+drf-saas-starter ships with some apps.

 User
 ----